Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Simulations

-For each experiment, we run the Markov chain for 50,000 iterations, discard the first 20,000 as burn-ins, and use thinning by keeping only every 50th iteration.
-We report the resulting posterior probabilities of $T=t$.

 \Cref{fig:1D} plots the posterior distribution of the number of clusters $T$ at each $n$.
 Under the quasi-Bernoulli mixture model (shown in blue), the posterior of $T$ converges to a point mass at the true number of components ($k_0 = 3$) as $n$ grows, in accordance with our theory.
-Further, for both small and large $n$, the posterior mode of $T$ coincides with the true number of components.
-On the other hand, the DP mixture model and the Pitman--Yor process mixture model fail to concentrate at the true number of components.
+Further, for both small and large $n$, the posterior mode of $T$ coincides with the true number of components. {Clearly, our model yields almost the same results (blue) as the MFM model (green), especially at large $n$.
+This is coherent with our theory (\cref{eq:qb0}).} On the other hand, the Dirichlet process mixture model and the Pitman--Yor process mixture model fail to concentrate at the true number of components.

+{Despite similar performances in achieving consistency, a major strength of our model is its computational efficiency gained via the slice sampling \citep{kalli2011slice}.
+In comparison, the existing MFM model requires a combinatorial search via the split-merge sampler \citep{jain2007splitting}, which suffers from slow mixing with high auto-correlation.
+As shown in Figure~\ref{fig:computing_perf}, with thinning, quasi-Bernoulli mixture model using slice sampler shows a drop in the auto-correlation (effective sample size $16.0\%$, on average of five experiments with sample size $1000$), while MFM model using the split-merge sampler shows a much slower drop (effective sample size $7.8\%$). }

-Next, we consider a multivariate simulation scenario in which we generate data sets of size $n\in\{500, 1000, 2500\}$ from a three-component bivariate Gaussian mixture: $0.3\No((-4\ 1)^{\rm T}, I_2) + 0.3\No((0\ 2)^{\rm T}, I_2) + 0.4\No((5\ 3)^{\rm T}, I_2)$.
+Next, we consider a multivariate simulation scenario in which we generate data sets of size $n\in\{250, 1000, 2500\}$ from a three-component bivariate Gaussian mixture: $0.3\No((-4\ 1)^{\rm T}, I_2) + 0.3\No((0\ 2)^{\rm T}, I_2) + 0.4\No((5\ 3)^{\rm T}, I_2)$.
 We use the data-dependent prior $\mu \sim \No(m, C)$, $\Sigma \sim \Wishart^{-1}_2(C^{-1}/2,2)$ on the component parameters, where $m$ is the sample mean and $C$ is the sample covariance.
-The results are similar to the univariate simulation scenario; see \cref{sec:additional_sim}.
+The results are similar to the univariate simulation scenario; see \cref{subsec:sim_multiGau}.

-\subsection{Simulations with non-Gaussian mixtures}
+\subsection{Simulations with Non-Gaussian Mixtures}

 The quasi-Bernoulli mixture model can easily be extended to mixture models with non-Gaussian components.
 To illustrate that the consistency result still holds, we consider data generated from a mixture of Laplace distributions.